samplerepo-alt/Coursera-Coupon/README.md

 ### Is there a free Coursera plan to try first?

 New users can start with a 7-day free trial of Coursera Plus (monthly plan), which offers full access without any upfront payment.

 ***

-### Can businesses use Coursera for teams?

-Yes, Coursera for Teams is available at 50% off, priced at $199.50/user/year, ideal for training teams with curated professional content.

-***